Connect and create for transformation, impact and possibility

 17:00 CLOSE

-An informal gathering around a hot buffet and drinks in the beautiful Wedgewood room will allow us all to keep the buzz going, listen to a few impromptu announcements and celebrate some off-programme successes as we all enjoy some locally prepared food.
+An informal gathering with drinks served in the Isaiah room, followed by a hot buffet in the beautiful Wedgewood room will allow us all to keep the buzz going, listen to a few impromptu announcements and celebrate some off-programme successes as we all enjoy some locally prepared food.

 DAY 2: Scaling up ambition to embrace transformation